 - Open your discipline's schedule

 - Click on the blue name of your course section.

 - There you will find the number of students enrolled and on the wait list.

 - Just before your first class, print out your opening day roster from your MyCOM portal.
-Print out your waiting list BEFORE the first day of class as it will be purged by 8 AM that day.
+Print out your waiting list BEFORE the first day of class as wait lists might be purged by 8 AM that day.

 back to top

 - Sign your contract and turn it in to Human Resources.